xCASx/udacity-nd209_robotics/project-3_3D_Perception/README.md

 ```sh
 $ roslaunch pr2_robot pick_place_project.launch
 ```
-# Required Steps for a Passing Submission:
-1. Extract features and train an SVM model on new objects (see `pick_list_*.yaml` in `/pr2_robot/config/` for the list of models you'll be trying to identify).
-2. Write a ROS node and subscribe to `/pr2/world/points` topic.
-This topic contains noisy point cloud data that you must work with.
-3. Use filtering and RANSAC plane fitting to isolate the objects of interest from the rest of the scene.
-4. Apply Euclidean clustering to create separate clusters for individual items.
-5. Perform object recognition on these objects and assign them labels (markers in RViz).
-6. Calculate the centroid (average in x, y and z) of the set of points belonging to that each object.
-7. Create ROS messages containing the details of each object (name, pick_pose, etc.) and write these messages out to `.yaml` files, one for each of the 3 scenarios (`test1-3.world` in `/pr2_robot/worlds/`).
-See the example `output.yaml` for details on what the output should look like.
-8. Submit a link to your GitHub repo for the project or the Python code for your perception pipeline and your output `.yaml` files (3 `.yaml` files, one for each test world).
-You must have correctly identified 100% of objects from `pick_list_1.yaml` for `test1.world`, 80% of items from `pick_list_2.yaml` for `test2.world` and 75% of items from `pick_list_3.yaml` in `test3.world`.
-9. Congratulations!
-Your Done!

-# Extra Challenges: Complete the Pick & Place
-7. To create a collision map, publish a point cloud to the `/pr2/3d_map/points` topic and make sure you change the `point_cloud_topic` to `/pr2/3d_map/points` in `sensors.yaml` in the `/pr2_robot/config/` directory.
-This topic is read by Moveit!, which uses this point cloud input to generate a collision map, allowing the robot to plan its trajectory.
-Keep in mind that later when you go to pick up an object, you must first remove it from this point cloud so it is removed from the collision map!
-8. Rotate the robot to generate collision map of table sides.
-This can be accomplished by publishing joint angle value(in radians) to `/pr2/world_joint_controller/command`
-9. Rotate the robot back to its original state.
-10. Create a ROS Client for the “pick_place_routine” rosservice.
-In the required steps above, you already created the messages you need to use this service.
-Checkout the [PickPlace.srv](https://github.com/udacity/RoboND-Perception-Project/tree/master/pr2_robot/srv) file to find out what arguments you must pass to this service.
-11. If everything was done correctly, when you pass the appropriate messages to the `pick_place_routine` service, the selected arm will perform pick and place operation and display trajectory in the RViz window
-12. Place all the objects from your pick list in their respective dropoff box and you have completed the challenge!
-13. Looking for a bigger challenge?
-Load up the `challenge.world` scenario and see if you can get your perception pipeline working there!

 For all the step-by-step details on how to complete this project see the [RoboND 3D Perception Project Lesson](https://classroom.udacity.com/nanodegrees/nd209/parts/586e8e81-fc68-4f71-9cab-98ccd4766cfe/modules/e5bfcfbd-3f7d-43fe-8248-0c65d910345a/lessons/e3e5fd8e-2f76-4169-a5bc-5a128d380155/concepts/802deabb-7dbb-46be-bf21-6cb0a39a1961)
 Note: The robot is a bit moody at times and might leave objects on the table or fling them across the room :D